crowbar/barclamp-crowbar/doc/devguide/simulator.md

 You can also run the simulate interactively from 'erl' using 'dev:pop().' to create machines and 'dev:unpop().' to remove them.

 You can change the nodes and other information created by the simulator by editing your copy of 'dev.config'.
-Please do not check in that file!